WLatonov/NoiseMaker3D/README.md

 ```

 ## Mesh denoiding probing
+We provide a benchmark to compare our dataset with Synthetic dataset with Gaussian noise.
 We train Cascaded Regression, GeoBi-GNN and GCN-Denoiser on our dataset and on Synthetic.
 Each trained model is tested on Kinect_Fusion dataset (test part).
 We use Chamfer Distance (CD), Mean Cosine Distance of Normals (NCD), Absolute Area Difference (AAD), Mean Squared Error for vertices (MSE) and Hausdorff Distance (HD) to compare the denoising performance.

 <table>
   <tr>